jedidahwavinya/jedidahwavinya.github.io/_pages/web-scraping.md

 permalink: /web-scraping/
 author_profile: true
 ---
----

-## 🕸️ Web Scraping Project #1 – "Scrape This Site" Forms Page
+## 🕸️ Web Scraping Project #1 – "Scrape Site" Forms Page

 **Overview:**
 This was my **first** hands-on web scraping project, where I set out to build a Python-based solution capable of **navigating a webpage**, **extracting structured table data**, and saving it into a clean, analysis-ready spreadsheet.